gsueur/rdata_docs_en/services.rst

 * EPSG:4171 (RGF93)

 Please note that these two last systems are degrees defined and not meters defined.
-Their usage to make a map (instead of accessing the data) leads to a visual result which is kind of crushed, which is completely normal as you are in fact projecting spherical geographic coordinates on a plane surface, being the screen of a file.
-This projection is named `plate-carr├⌐e <https://en.wikipedia.org/wiki/Equirectangular_projection>`_).
+Their usage to make a map (instead of accessing the data) leads to a visual result which is kind of crushed, which is completely normal as you are in fact projecting spherical geographic coordinates on a plane surface, being the screen or a file.
+This projection is named `plate-carrée <https://en.wikipedia.org/wiki/Equirectangular_projection>`_).